carogaltier/medscheduler/docs/api-reference/seasonality_weights.md

 ---

 ### Next steps

-- {doc}`booking_dynamics` — shows how fill rate and booking behavior interact with seasonal weighting.
-- {doc}`randomness_and_noise` — explains how stochastic noise influences the variability of weighted distributions.
+- Discover how these weights influence booking probabilities in {doc}`booking_dynamics`.
+- Learn how random variability modifies these patterns in {doc}`randomness_and_noise`.
+- You may also explore {doc}`calendar_structure` to revisit how slots are initially distributed.